Our »Hidden Champion« in the Golden Autumn

 Foto: Preisverleihung Bundesehrenpreis DLG BWP Weingut Graf von Weyher Pfalz

-We have already told you a lot about our premium Rieslings, the incredibly strong piwi wine Cabernet Blanc and the special features of our winery.
-But we have never mentioned one small, modest wine:
+We've already told you a lot about our premium Rieslings, the incredibly powerful piwi Cabernet Blanc, and the special features of our winery.
+But we haven't mentioned one small, humble wine yet:

 Photo: Portugieser Weißherbst mild Weingut Graf von Weyher Pfalz

-And to be honest, we didn't really have it on our radar.
-It is one of our Schoppen wines , i.e. one of the entry-level wines at 6.50 euros per bottle (1.0 l), making it one of our most affordable wines.
+And to be honest, we hadn't really considered it.
+It's one of our entry-level wines , priced at €6.50 per bottle (1.0 l), making it one of our most affordable wines.

 Gold Extra